 4. You May Hire a Lawyer for Legal Assistance

 Navigating an Accident Benefits claim or TTC tort action can be a challenging endeavor for someone with no legal training.
 A lawyer can provide you with information you need to keep from inadvertently harming your case.
-An attorney will help you prepare for and pursue Accident Benefits as well as a tort claim against the TTC.
-Call 1-800-JUSTICE® to schedule your case evaluation with Preszler Law.
+A lawyer will help you prepare for and pursue Accident Benefits as well as a tort claim against the TTC.
+Call 1-800-JUSTICE® to schedule your case evaluation with Preszler Injury Lawyers.